• Skip to main content

 Onion slices are cooking in a skillet until they are caramelized.

 1. Cook the onions low and slow.
-Slice thin, then cook in butter + olive oil for 40-45 minutes until deep brown and jammy.
+Finely chop the onions and cook over medium-low heat for about 25-35 minutes, stirring often, until they turn deep golden brown and jammy.

 Onion slices are cooking in a skillet until they are caramelized with seasonings.

 1. Season the onions.
-Add salt, pepper, and Worcestershire, then cool completely.
+Add salt and, pepper, then cool completely.

 Cream cheese, sour cream, mayo, chives, and garlic powder in a bowl.

 1. Make the creamy base.
-Blend cream cheese, sour cream, and mayo until smooth.
+Blend sour cream and mayo until smooth.

 Caramelized jammy onions with a base of sour cream, cream cheese, mayo, and seasonings.

 1. Bring it all together.
-Fold in onions, garlic powder, and chives.
+Fold in onions, garlic powder, onion powder, Worcestershire sauce, and chives if using.
 Save some onions to garnish.

 1. Chill to let flavors develop – Refrigerate for at least 1 hour (up to 24 hours), then serve and enjoy with chips or crostini – Before serving, garnish with the reserved onions and chives.